gaelduong/pentago/README.md

 # Pentago
-Designed an AI algorithm for a board game and use it to beat other AI agents (Minimax, Alpha-beta pruning, MCTS)
+Designed an AI agent for a board game and use it to beat other AI agents
+Algorithms: Minimax, Alpha-beta pruning